GSA/Section508.gov/_posts/2024-05-16-byte-001-built-in-checkers.md

 - blog/accessibility-bytes/1/ #Allows users to navigate by number
 - blog/accessibility-bytes/built-in-checkers/ #This was original permalink, but modified permalink after release to match titles better.
 ---
-## Need to create a Microsoft Word document but not sure how to make certain it meets Section 508 standards?
+<h2 style="line-height:1.2;">Need to create a Microsoft Word document but not sure how to make certain it meets Section 508 standards?</h2>

 Before sharing or publishing your document, presentation, or spreadsheet, run the built-in Accessibility Checker to make sure your Microsoft Office content does not have easily identifiable accessibility issues.
 Run the Word Accessibility Checker in three-steps: